mhaugrud/msumcspy/_sources/PythonTurtle/Exercises.rst

 .. question:: turtle_ex_6

-   Write a program that asks the user for the number of sides, the length of the side, the color, and the fill color of a regular polygon.
-The program should draw the polygon and then fill it in.
+   Write a program that asks the user for the number of sides, the length of the side, and the color of a regular polygon.
+The program should draw the polygon.

    .. activecode:: ex_3_6
       :nocodelens: